+1 202 637 8618

 Co-CEO, Washington, D.C., New York

-Warren Gorrell is Co-CEO of Hogan Lovells and a partner in the Corporate group.
-He was the Chairman of Hogan & Hartson from January 2001 to May 2010.
-Warren is one of a handful of leaders of major law firms who maintains a substantial practice while managing the firm.
-Warren is active in virtually all corporate and financial areas on behalf of many public and private companies and financial institutions.
+Warren Gorrell is co-CEO of Hogan Lovells and a partner in the Corporate group.
+He served as the chairman of Hogan & Hartson (now Hogan Lovells) from January 2001 to May 2010.
+Warren is one of a handful of leaders of major law firms who maintains a substantial practice while managing the legal practice.

 Warren's practice, which is primarily transactional, covers many different areas and industries.
-He advises publicly and privately held companies in all aspects of their businesses, including mergers and acquisitions (M&A), securities offerings (including IPOs), tender offers and exchange offers, joint ventures, and general business matters.
-For many years, a substantial part of Warren's practice has focused on the real estate and hospitality industry, where he has led several of the largest M&A transactions and IPOs in the industry.
-He was recognized by The American Lawyer in 1999 as a Dealmaker of the Year.
+He advises publicly and privately held companies in all aspects of their businesses, including mergers and acquisitions (M&A), securities offerings (including initial public offerings), tender offers and exchange offers, joint ventures, and general business matters.
+For many years, a substantial part of Warren's practice has focused on the real estate and hospitality industry, particularly REITs.

-- Representation of Archstone-Smith in its $22.2 billion acquisition by Tishman Speyer and Lehman Brothers; Trizec in its $8.9 billion acquisition by Brookfield and The Blackstone Group; Equity Office in its $7.2 billion stock-for-stock acquisition of Spieker; New Plan Excel in its $6.2 billion acquisition by Centro; CarrAmerica in its $5.6 billion acquisition by The Blackstone Group; Equity Office in its $5.2 billion stock-for-stock acquisition of Beacon; Equity Office in its $4.6 billion stock-for-stock acquisition of Cornerstone; Lehman Brothers/ING Clarion in their $2.8 billion acquisition of Gables; GE in its $2.2 billion acquisition of Trustreet; Trizec in its participation with GE in the $3.8 billion acquisition of Arden; and other M&A and going private transactions.
+- Representation of Equity Residential in its US$16bn acquisition of Archstone with AvalonBay; Archstone-Smith in its US$22.2bn acquisition by Tishman Speyer and Lehman Brothers; Trizec in its US$8.9bn acquisition by Brookfield and The Blackstone Group; Equity Office in its US$7.2bn stock-for-stock acquisition of Spieker; New Plan Excel in its US$6.2bn acquisition by Centro; CarrAmerica in its US$5.6bn acquisition by The Blackstone Group; Equity Office in its US$5.2bn stock-for-stock acquisition of Beacon; Equity Office in its US$4.6bn stock-for-stock acquisition of Cornerstone; Lehman Brothers/ING Clarion in their US$2.8bn acquisition of Gables; GE in its US$2.2bn acquisition of Trustreet; Trizec in its participation with GE in the US$3.8bn acquisition of Arden; and other M&A and going private transactions.

-- Representation of Host in its conversion to a REIT and concurrent $4 billion public and private acquisitions of hotel portfolios from The Blackstone Group and several Host sponsored partnerships.
+- Representation of Host in its conversion to a REIT and concurrent US$4bn public and private acquisitions of hotel portfolios from The Blackstone Group and several Host sponsored partnerships.

 - Representation of the companies in the IPOs of Equity Office, Smith Residential, Douglas Emmett, Colony Financial, Colonial, U-Store-It, Paragon, Republic, and others.

-- Representation of the underwriters (Merrill Lynch, Goldman Sachs, Lehman Brothers, and others) in the IPOs of CarrAmerica, Mills, Crescent, Arden, Dupont Fabros, Heritage, Extra Space, Post, and others.
+- Representation of the underwriters (Merrill Lynch, Goldman Sachs, Lehman Brothers, and others) in the IPOs of Empire State, CarrAmerica, Mills, Crescent, Arden, Dupont Fabros, Heritage, Extra Space, Post, and others.

 15 April 2002